About Glynn Percival, Ph.D, Senior Arboricultural Research Manager, Bartlett Tree Research Laboratory

-Glynn Percival, Ph.D. manages the UK and Ireland Bartlett Tree Research and Diagnostic Laboratory based at the University of Reading.
-He is the author of over 100 scientific papers, magazine articles, and book chapters.
-In addition, Glynn is on the editorial board for Arboriculture and Urban Forestry and Urban Forestry Urban Greening and is the co-editor of the proceedings of the Trees, People, and Built Environment Conference, published by the Forestry Commission.
-Reading University made him an honorary visiting research fellow, citing his valuable contributions within the Plant Science Department and the University.
-Glynn is also a visiting lecturer at the Kew Royal Botanic Gardens and was awarded the prestigious Arboricultural Association Award for Research and Education in 2017 and the International Society of Arboriculture LCC Chadwick Award for Research in 2020.
-Dr. Percival is actively managing urban and rural landscapes for the Royal Households and Duchy of Cornwall.
+Dr. Glynn Percival is the Senior Arboricultural Researcher at the Bartlett Tree Research Laboratory based in Charlotte, NC.
+He is the author of over 100 scientific papers, magazine articles and book chapters.
+In addition, Glynn is on the editorial board for Arboriculture and Urban Forestry and Urban Forestry Urban Greening and is the co-editor of the proceedings of the Trees, People and Built Environment Conference.
+Reading University made him an honorary visiting research fellow.
+He is also a visiting lecturer at the Kew Royal Botanic Gardens and was awarded the prestigious Arboricultural Association Award for Research and Education in 2017 and the International Society of Arboriculture LCC Chadwick Award for Research in 2020.
+Dr. Percival is actively involved in managing urban and rural landscapes for the Royal Households and Duchy of Cornwall.

 Back to Symposium Home